Care for the Wild International

-Care for the Wild International is an animal charity, a non-governmental organization established in 1984 and based in the United Kingdom.
-It supports wildlife projects and it campaigns on animal rights issues in Britain and around the world.
+Care for the Wild International (CWI) was a British animal welfare organisation that campaigned to protect the welfare of wild animals around the world.
+Care for the Wild International described its mission as "to stop and prevent the suffering of wild animals of all species" and to "promote investigation into the value of each species in the web of life and particularly the effect that mankind's actions have on wildlife".
+The CWI was dissolved in 2015 with its funds transferred to the Born Free Foundation.

 History

+Care for the Wild International was established as Care for the Wild by Bill Jordan in 1982 from his bookshop in Horsham, West Sussex.
+It had obtained assets from the National Society for the Abolition of Cruel Sports.
+It registered as a charity in 1984.
+In 1985, Care for the Wild was considered an official wildlife division of the National Society for the Abolition of Cruel Sports.
+Thelma How was its secretary.
+Patrick Moore a supporter of Care for the Wild sent out letters in 1985, asking local authorities to ban fox hunting.

-Care for the Wild International was set up by Dr Bill Jordan in 1984 from his bookshop in Horsham, West Sussex in the United Kingdom.
-As the charity grew, it moved to new premises but it is still based in Horsham.
-It is now an international organisation with an annual income of over £700,000, using the money to fund projects and campaigns both in the United Kingdom and overseas.
+As the charity grew, it moved to new premises but was still based in Horsham.
+It became an international organisation with an annual income of over £700,000, using the money to fund projects and campaigns both in the United Kingdom and overseas.

 Mission

-The stated aim of Care for the Wild International is to "rescue, protect and defend animals in need around the globe".
-It helps fund rescue centres and animal sanctuaries caring for abandoned, injured and orphaned wild animals in the United Kingdom and in Africa.
-It operates an "adoption" scheme under which donors can target their donations towards specific objectives.
-Protection of wildlife is done through supporting projects such as anti-poaching patrols and campaigns against the use of snares.
-It seeks to educate people about the importance of their local wildlife and on the way to minimise conflicts between people and animals.
-Care for the Wild International joins with other campaigning organisations to try to defend the rights of animals, taking part in both local actions, such as opposing badger culling, and international actions to limit the trade in endangered species.
+The stated aim of Care for the Wild International was to "rescue, protect and defend animals in need around the globe".
+It helped fund rescue centres and animal sanctuaries caring for abandoned, injured and orphaned wild animals in the United Kingdom and in Africa.
+It operated an "adoption" scheme under which donors could target their donations towards specific objectives.
+Protection of wildlife was done through supporting projects such as anti-poaching patrols and campaigns against the use of snares.
+It aimed to educate people about the importance of their local wildlife and on the way to minimise conflicts between people and animals.
+Care for the Wild International joined other campaigning organisations taking part in both local actions, such as opposing badger culling, and international actions to limit the trade in endangered species.